Staying active while you’re at home

 Use this challenge to practise your blocking touches while working on conditioning.
 If you don’t have a volleyball net at home, place 2 strips of tape at a set height on a tall surface, such as an external wall, then see how many consecutive ‘block touches’ you can achieve.
 Can you beat the instructor’s high score of 7?

 What will I need?
 Sticky tape.

-Ciara Michel, who represented Team GB at the 2012 Olympics, has recorded a video with fellow volleyball player Lindsay Dowd in which they demonstrate a series of volleyball-inspired workouts you can do at home - including a ladder workout that is simple to set up.
+Ciara Michel, who played for Team GB at the 2012 Olympics, has recorded a video with fellow volleyball player Lindsay Dowd in which they demonstrate a series of volleyball-inspired workouts you can do at home - including a ladder workout that is simple to set up.
 Creativity is key, the pair stress, but there's no excuse for not working out at home - just make sure you do it safely!

 Sitting volleyball for kids

 What will I need?
 A baloon and cushions.